 Now more than ever, more people are experiencing the nuisance that has plagued some for too long - having your loupes, face shield or glasses fog up because you're wearing a face mask.
 Let's look at what causes this to happen and then we'll cover some ways to mitigate it.

-It really all comes down to temperature.
-The problem is your breath - unless you keep your office thermostat set at 98° (is that even possible?), your equipment is going to be a lower temperature than your breath.
+It really all comes down to temperatre.
+The problem is your breath - unless you keep your office thermostat set at 98° (is that even possible?), your equipment is going to be at a lower temperature than your breath.
 When your warm breath hits the cooler surface (lenses or shield), it causes it to condense which creates "fog" on it.

 Unfortunately, there isn't really any way to lower the temperature of your breath.
 However, there are some measures you can take to combat your breath hitting your equipment and clouding your vision.